-Often, I speak with parents who feel overwhelmed with the hectic life, the complaining, difficult child or the aloof teenager.
-The constant battles over homework and respect seem to sucking the life right out of them.
+Often, I speak with parents who feel overwhelmed with the hectic life, the complaining, difficult child, or the aloof teenager.
+The constant battles over homework and respect seem to suck the life right out of them.
 Rather than feeling optimistic about change, they convey a sense of feeling defeated.

 At times, they avoid considering the inevitable consequences of the negative habit patterns that have evolved.
 It’s too scary to consider the direction that their son or daughter is headed down.
 So instead, they hide behind a vague (and quite obviously fragile) rationalization that, ‘Oh, they will figure it out… I did.’

 If any part of this sounds like you, then please consider…

 Okay, let’s be clear.
 Life can be very difficult and overwhelming at times.
 I get that.

 But I am asking you to consider that just 30 days of intentional effort can turn around most situations.
 Perhaps not perfect for some of you, but a dramatic improvement can be made.
 If this interests you, then let’s get started.

 Let me ask you to imagine this.
 Suppose I have been magically following you around your house for the past year carrying two huge buckets.
 One bucket has a plus sign (+) for positive moments.
 Every time that you engaged, noticed, smiled, or talked to your kids during a positive or healthy moment, I put a penny in the positive bucket.

 On the other bucket is a big negative (-) sign.
 Every time that you invested energy in a negative moment, I dropped a penny in that bucket.
 In other words, every time you were nagging, reminding, prodding, pushing, arguing, giving nasty looks, or even “commanding” your children to change their negative, sassy, disrespectful behavior, you got a penny in the negative bucket.